 - Strain the tea from the both pots into a fine cloth to catch impurities and to combine.

 - Add the sugar and stir with a wooden spoon until all the sugar dissolves.
 Adjust the amount of sugar for your preference.
-Chill and serve cold with sprinkle of pine nuts and dried persimmon.
+Chill for at least 2 hours.
+Serve cold.
+If you wish, garnish with pine nuts and dried persimmon.

-2) Traditionally a piece of dried persimmon is also served with this punch.
-Make sure you soak the persimmon in the punch for 1 hour to loosen its dried texture, and serve in a shallow bowl rather than cup.
+- Traditionally a piece of dried persimmon is also served with this punch.
+Make sure you soak the persimmon in the punch for 1 hour to loosen its dried texture, then serve the fruit and punch in a shallow bowl (rather than cup) with a spoon.